thePixelmancer/regolith-filters/image_mixer/README.md

 - The script computes all possible combinations of the provided layers (cartesian product).
 - For each combination, it overlays the images in order, using anchor, scaling, and offset for placement.
 - Image generation is parallelized using multithreading for speed.
 - The output filename is generated from the template and saved in the output folder.
-- The script computes all possible combinations of the provided layers (cartesian product).
-- For each combination, it overlays the images in order, using anchor, scaling, and offset for placement.
-- The output filename is generated from the template and saved in the output folder.

 ## License